 Want to visit Zimbabwe?

 Our Adventures In & Over Zimbabwe itinerary is a prime example of how you could incorporate these stunning properties on a trip to Zimbabwe.
 Enjoy pristine game viewing at the Nehimba Lodge for a few days before connecting with local villages in Bomani.
 From there head to Jozibanini Camp via the Pump Run to experience the underground blind and remote game walking and mountain biking safaris and continue to Zambezi Sands River Camp for canoeing, aerial views over Hwange and the grand finale of Victoria Falls.
-All our Zimbabwe Safaris can be customized to match your specific travel priorities and dates, Ask one of our Africa Specialists for more information.
+All our Zimbabwe Safari trips can be customized to match your specific travel priorities and dates, Ask one of our Africa Specialists for more information.